• Skip to primary navigation

 To bake these muffins you'll need:

-How to make cranberry apple muffins
+How to make cranberry orange muffins

 It's so easy to whip up these cranberry orange muffins.
 Simply whisk the dry ingredients together, whisk the wet ingredients together, then combine the two.
 Plop the batter in a muffin tin and bake.